Exploring East London

 A 10 minute stroll from Fenchurch Street and music and history comes together beautifully in the amazing Wilton’s Music Hall.
 This place was once a Victorian sailors’ pub and over the years transformed into an iconic music hall.
 Find all about the world’s oldest grand music hall on one of its fascinating tours.
 The View described it as, ‘Part museum, part theatre, part bar’.
 We’re in.

 Graces Alley, London E1 8JB

-In addition to sutton House in Hackney, east London has another National Trust property worth visiting - Rainham Hall.
-Just minutes walk from Rainham Station it, as you would hope, has lovely gardens and a trusty team room.
+In addition to sutton House in Hackney, east London has another National Trust property worth visiting – Rainham Hall.
+Just a few minutes walk from Rainham Station it, as you would hope, has lovely gardens and a trusty tea room.
 Pass the scones please!

 The Broadway, Rainham, Havering, London, RM13 9YN